microsoft/spatial-computing/LUIS-CachingService/README.md

 ![Solution Architecture](LuisCacheServiceDiagram.jpg)

-## How To: Deploy the Demo
+## Getting Started: How to Deploy the Sample Solution

+1. You will need an Azure subscription to deploy and use this solution.
+If you do not have one, you can [get started with a free trial here](https://azure.microsoft.com/free/).
-1. Check to ensure that the bulid is passing
+2. Check to ensure that the build is passing

     ![VSTS Build](https://azureappconsult.visualstudio.com/_apis/public/build/definitions/1d060d9e-a26e-46df-b635-ad9e3c64d8dc/7/badge)
-1. Fork this repository to your GitHub account
+3. (Optional) Fork this repository to your GitHub account.
+You can also deploy from this page on the Microsoft account but you won't be able to commit changes back.
-1. Click on the **Deploy to Azure** Button
+4. Click on the **Deploy to Azure** button below.
+You will be redirected to the Azure portal.

     [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdacoppet%2Fmixedreality-azure-samples%2Ffeature%2FLUIScache%2FLUIS-CachingService%2Fazuredeploy.json)
+5. Once logged in, you will be presented with a custom deployment template form.
+This form is used to capture all the settings required to configure the required cloud components in Azure.
+* Select your **Azure subscription** if you have access to more than one.
+* It is recommended to create a new **resource group** for this solution.
+This ensures that all associated cloud services are grouped together without being cluttered with other unrelated services you may already have.
+* Select the **location** (i.e. region) where the services will be located.
+You should pick the region that is closest to you to reduce latency.
+* Change the **App name** to the one you want to use.
+This is only a prefix used to name all the related Azure services consistently.
+You can keep the default if you prefer.
+* An Azure SQL Database will be created for you.
+Enter your **SQL Server admin credentials** in the required fields.
+*  Update the **repo url** and **branch** settings to match your own fork (as applicable).
+6. Once you're ready to deploy, select the checkbox to agree to the terms and click the **Purchase** button.
-1. Open the solution (LuisCacheClient.sln) and publish the project LuisCacheServer to the Azure Mobile App
+7. Open the solution (LuisCacheClient.sln) and publish the project LuisCacheServer to the Azure Mobile App that was created for you.